eddiebrunson/Udacity_Azure_DevOps_Nanodegree/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 "inline_shebang": "/bin/sh -x", "type": "shell"
 ```
 3. Ensure that the resource group you specify in Packer for the image is the same specified in Terraform
+4. Use  `packer build server.json` to deploy the packer image

 #### Terraform Template

+In your main.tf configure the following:

 1. Create a Resource Group
 2. Create a Virtual network and a subnet on that virtual network